jbarciv/Backtracking-Maze-Generator/README.md

 $ git clone https://github.com/jbarciv/Recursividad-PS/
 ```

 Change your directory to the one where you have clone the repository.
-Choose between the Iterative or Recursive program and move to this folder finally just type:
+Choose between the Iterative or Recursive program and move to this folder and type:

 ```
 $ make